 Teachers Retirement System (TRS)

 The required contribution rate is 6.0 percent of base salary for the employee contribution.
-The employer contributes 13.15 percent to support the retirement plan.
+The employer contributes 14.27 percent as of 7/1/2015 to support the retirement plan.
 Ten years of creditable service are required in order to be vested.
 More information about TRS can be found on their website at www.trsga.com.

 Optional Retirement Plan (ORP)